rhaleblian/pirix/README.md

     sudo apt install mwm libmotif-dev motif-clients freeglut3-dev

-Examine the 'install' Make rule and confirm it won't whack any file you want to keep.
+Examine the 'install' Make rule and confirm it won't whack any file you want to keep:

     cat Makefile

 If it's safe, invoke the install rule.

+To start PIRIX, put this in your $(HOME)/.xinitrc :

+    . /home/pi/.pirixrc
+    pirix

+and run

+    startx

+## Goodies
 If you want the atlantis demo,

-    cd atlantis
+    cd demo/atlantis
     make
     ./atlantis

+Follow the same pattern for the ideas and glutmech demos.

 ## Notes
 SGI's Indigo Magic Desktop and Interactive Desktop were derivations from the Motif Window Manager;
-this tweak bases itself on mwm.
+accordingly, this tweak bases itself on mwm.

-A lot of things aren't here, including the file manager and the web browser.
+A lot of things aren't here, including
+* the toolchest
+* the file manager
+* a contemporary web browser (Netscape or NCSA Mosaic)

 ## TODO
+* somebody write a toolchest replacement
 * add icon images for terminal, emacs, etc

+## Credits
+IRIX - Silicon Graphics Computer Systems
+Motif - The Open Group